Gregg Jarrett: The Trump-Russia 'collusion' and other great hoaxes

 The Obama administration was even more aggressive in its hunt for a smoking-gun, going so far as to spy on Trump and his campaign.
 Recent reports reveal that the FBI “wiretapped” former Trump campaign manager, Paul Manafort, both before and after the election, as well as Carter Page, a Trump foreign policy adviser.

 While this was going on, intelligence agencies were conducting secret surveillance that captured various Trump associates, listening in on their conversations.
-Obama officials “unmasked” their names and leaked at least one of them, former NSA Director Michael Flynn, to the media which then published it.
+Obama officials “unmasked” their names and leaked at least one of them, former National Security Adviser Michael Flynn, to the media which then published it.
 This constitutes a crime under federal law.

 Yet amid all the spying and eavesdropping on Trump and his campaign, including his transition team, no evidence of “collusion” with the Russians has surfaced.
 Why?
 Likely because it never happened.